TensorNetwork/tensornetwork.org/src/contribute/index.md

 ## Contributing Your Tensor Network Expertise

-Contributions to the Tensor Network are welcomed, and this site is designed with them in mind.
-All changes are [tracked through Github](https://github.com/TensorNetwork/tensornetwork.org/graphs/contributors), so you can receive credit for your valuable time.
+Contributions and edits to the Tensor Network are welcomed, and this site is designed with them in mind.
+All changes are [tracked through Github](https://github.com/TensorNetwork/tensornetwork.org/graphs/contributors), so you can receive credit for your valuable time and expertise.

 ### Steps to Contributing